Jump to content

 14. until

-In-person high school fair hosted by Chicago School GPS at the British International School of Chicago.
 Knowing how to cast your net wide and increase your options is KEY to a successful Chicago high school search.
-Join Chicago School GPS as we bring together over 35 participating public, private and boarding high schools & resources, each with unique qualities that you may not have known about prior to coming to our Hidden Gems Fair.
+Join Chicago School GPS as they bring together over 35 participating public, private and boarding high schools & resources, each with unique qualities that you may not have known about prior to coming to our Hidden Gems Fair at Lycée Français de Chicago.
 PLUS, you can meet helpful resource vendors and partake in informative breakout sessions that will give you clarity on the high school process.
-Join us for an afternoon designed to make your high school journey a successful one!
-Our invaluable breakout sessions offer insights for Middle School Parents and Students on topics such as: • Navigating the high school admissions process • Entrance test tips & strategies • International Baccalaureate programs demystified • Planning for success in High School & beyond Go here to view our growing list of 2022 schools and businesses. $15/family via online prepaid registration Go here to register.
-Need based Fee Waivers Available!
-Pre-Register online by 10/1/22 or pay $25/family at the door.
-Parking available at Roosevelt Parking garage, 1115 S. Delano Ct. with 2 hour parking validation.
+Join Chicago School GPS for an afternoon designed to make your high school journey a successful one!
+Program begins at 1pm with high schools showcasing what makes them unique, and breakout sessions begin at 2pm.
+Fair ends at 4pm.
+Our invaluable breakout sessions offer insights for Middle School Parents and Students on topics such as: ~ Navigating the private & public high school admissions process ~ High School Entrance Exam Insights (includes CPS HSAT, HSPT & ISEE) ~ Private school scholarship opportunities & resources ~ International Baccalaureate Programs Demystified ~ Executive Functioning Strategies (tentative) Tours of the hosting school, Lycée Français de Chicago, will also be available.
+Pre-Register online by 9/27/25 and pay $20/family or pay $30/family at the door.
+Need based Fee waivers available.
+Street, lot, and nearby garage parking available.
 This is an external partner event.
-Please contact the organization directly with any questions or concerns: info@chischoolgps.com or 312.324.4774.
+Please contact the organization directly with any questions or concerns: info@chischoolgps.com.

 17. until